jrs-orellana/TextMineML/README.md

 *Number of articles in each cluster*

 ![Word Cloud for Cluster 1](figures/basic/wordcloud.png)
-*Word cloud visualization for cluster 1*
+*Word cloud visualization for clusters*

 ## Troubleshooting